TeamWalrus/Walrus/docs/getting-started.md

 <img src="/assets/bulk-read-notification.png" class="screenshot sized-screenshot">

 Wave some physical cards over your device's antenna.
-Note that there is a deduplication filter - Walrus will ignore the same card being read more than once in succession.
+Note that there is a anti-duplicate filter - Walrus will ignore the same card being read more than once in succession.
 Either alternate between two different cards for testing purposes, or try a bunch of different ones.

-Each card will lead to a new card appearing instantly in your wallet:
+Each read card will lead to a new card appearing instantly in your wallet:

 <img src="/assets/bulk-read-wallet.png" class="screenshot sized-screenshot">